-From inception through December 31, 2021, we have been financed primarily through net proceeds from the sale of our equity securities.
+From inception through December 31, 2022, we have been financed primarily through net proceeds from the sale of our equity securities.
 We have incurred net losses since our inception.
-For the years ended December 31, 2021, 2020 and 2019, we had net losses of \$75.6 million, \$34.9 million and \$12.6 million, respectively, and we expect to incur additional losses in 2022 and potentially in future years.
-As of December 31, 2021, we had an accumulated deficit of \$357.2 million.
+For the years ended December 31, 2022, 2021 and 2020, we had net losses of \$36.6 million, \$75.6 million and \$34.9 million, respectively, and we expect to incur additional losses in 2023 and potentially in future years.
+As of December 31, 2022, we had an accumulated deficit of \$393.7 million.

-We believe our existing cash and cash equivalents of \$173.2 million as of December 31, 2021, our available revolving line of credit, and our revenue during the next 12 months will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
-We expect that our near- and longer-term liquidity requirements will continue to consist of costs to run our laboratories, research and development expenses, selling and marketing expenses, general and administrative expenses, working capital, costs to service our Loan and Security Agreement (See Note 8 to our audited consolidated financial statements included in this Annual Report on Form 10-K for more information about our Loan and Security Agreement), capital expenditures, lease obligations and general corporate expenses associated with the growth of our business.
+We believe our existing cash and cash equivalents and short-term investments of \$178.9 million as of December 31, 2022, and cash flows generated by our revenue during the next 12 months will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+We expect that our near- and longer-term liquidity requirements will continue to consist of costs to run our laboratories, research and development expenses, selling and marketing expenses, general and administrative expenses, working capital, capital expenditures, lease obligations and general corporate expenses associated with the growth of our business.
 However, we may also use cash to acquire or invest in complementary businesses, technologies, services or products that would change our cash requirements.
-If we are not able to generate revenue to finance our cash requirements, including due to the impacts of the COVID-19 pandemic, we will need to finance future cash needs primarily through public or private equity offerings, debt financings, borrowings or strategic collaborations or licensing arrangements.
+If we are not able to generate cash flows from our revenue to finance our cash requirements, we will need to finance future cash needs primarily through public or private equity offerings, debt financings, borrowings or strategic collaborations or licensing arrangements.
 If we raise funds by issuing equity securities, dilution to stockholders could result.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
 The terms of debt securities issued or borrowings could impose significant restrictions on our operations.
-The incurrence of additional indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, restrictions on our cash pursuant to the terms of our Loan and Security Agreement and other operating restrictions that could adversely affect our ability to conduct our business.
-Our Loan and Security Agreement imposes restrictions on our operations, increases our fixed payment obligations and has restrictive covenants.
+The incurrence of indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights, restrictions on our cash and other operating restrictions that could adversely affect our ability to conduct our business.
 In addition, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline.
 In the event that we enter into collaborations or licensing arrangements to raise capital, we may be required to accept unfavorable terms.
 These agreements may require that we relinquish or license to a third-party on unfavorable terms our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves, or reserve certain opportunities for future potential arrangements when we might be able to achieve more favorable terms.
 If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs or selling and marketing initiatives, or forgo potential acquisitions or investments.
 In addition, we may have to work with a partner on one or more of our products or development programs, which could lower the economic value of those programs to us.